European seabass: Taxonomy and phylogeny

-There are two genetically distinct populations of wild European bass.
+There are two genetically distinct populations of wild European seabass.
 The first is found in the northeast Atlantic Ocean, and the second is in the western Mediterranean Sea.
 The two populations are separated by a relatively narrow distance in a region known as the Almeria-Oran oceanographic front, located east of the Spanish city of Almería.
 The exact reason for this separation is unknown, as the geographic divide should not account for the lack of gene flow between the two populations.
-The larval stage of the European bass can last up to 3 months, during which it cannot swim well, and even a small amount of water flow should transport some individuals between the two regions.
-In addition, juveniles can survive temperature and salinity changes, and adults can migrate hundreds of miles.
+The larval stage of the European seabass can last up to three months, during which it cannot swim well, and even a small amount of water flow should transport some individuals between the two regions.
+In addition, juveniles can survive temperature and salinity changes, and adults can migrate hundreds of kilometres.

 Distribution and habitat

-European bass habitats include estuaries, lagoons, coastal waters, and rivers.
+European seabass habitats include estuaries, lagoons, coastal waters, and rivers.
 It is found in a large part of the eastern Atlantic Ocean, from southern Norway to Senegal.
-It can also be found in the entire Mediterranean Sea and in the southern Black Sea but is absent from the Baltic sea.
-It is a seasonally migratory species, moving further inshore and north in summer.
+It can also be found in the entire Mediterranean Sea and in the southern Black Sea but is absent from the Baltic Sea.
+It has entered the Red Sea through the Suez Canal as an anti-Lessepsian migrant.
+It is a seasonally migratory species, moving further winter spawning grounds during at least one month before moving towards their summer feeding areas.

 Diet and behaviour

-The European bass is mostly a night hunter, feeding on small fish, polychaetes, cephalopods, and crustaceans.
-They spawn from March to June, mostly in inshore waters.
+The European seabass hunts as much during the day as it does at night, feeding on small fish (both pelagic, such as sardines, sprats, and sand smelts, and demersal, such as sand eels), polychaetes, cephalopods (such as squid), and crustaceans.
+The big fish weighing more than 4 kg are mostly night hunters.
+They spawn from February to June, mostly in inshore waters.
 As fry they are pelagic, but as they develop, they move into estuaries, where they stay for a year or two.

 Fisheries and aquaculture

 Capture fisheries

-Annual catches of wild European bass are relatively modest, fluctuating between 8,500 and 11,900 tonnes from 2000–2009.
+Annual catches of wild European seabass are relatively modest, fluctuating between 8,500 and 11,900 tonnes from 2000 to 2009.
 Most reported catches originate from the Atlantic Ocean, with France typically reporting the highest catches.
 In the Mediterranean, Italy used to report the largest catches but has been surpassed by Egypt.